gromacs/gromacs/docs/release-notes/features.rst

 New and improved features
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+|Gromacs| build is now more reproducible
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+The build system no longer embeds information about who built the binary and where.
+We used to include this information to help troubleshoot problems and ensure checkpoint continuations are exact where possible, but this does not seem necessary.
+This makes the build closer to ``reproducible by default`` which is useful for projects that offer distributions of reproducible software, including
+|Gromacs|.

 Update gmx cluster to write correct PDB files and index files with cluster frames
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""